+And I do hope that this actually means good news for Ategnatos.
 If you remember, Eluveitie‘s 2017 album was this breath of fresh air that this band desperately needed.
-With the faction around Anna Murphy leaving to sin with Cellar Darling, they had a helluva time to get back up to speed.
+With the faction around Anna Murphy leaving to sin with Cellar Darling, they had a helluva time getting back up to speed.
 So, they went ahead and did another installment of Evocation.
 All more or less unplugged Pagan Folk, it let Fabienne Erni shine brightly.
 And – somewhat unsurprisingly – the album made it onto the 2017 Top 10 Records.
 At rank #2, to be precise.

+And this is quite a feat.
 Because the repetitive bug struck the previous metal records real hard.
-With one album kind of flowing into the next, and no reprieve in sight.
-Well known sounds and motions, and a style embedded in comfort that offers solace to hard-core fans.
-Which is good for the unsuspecting fan base, but bad for keeping the metal steely, hot and truly tempered.
+With one album kind of flowing into the next, a cookie-cutter approach of sorts.
+This delivers well-known sounds and motions, and a style embedded in comfort that offers solace to hardcore fans.
+Which is good for the unsuspecting fan base, but bad for keeping the metal steely, hot, and truly tempered.
 Just head over to Origins and Helvetios, and you will see.

+So, how does the album line up?
 Well, somehow the message for some change kind of arrived at destination.
 Some, because Ategnatos – the title – is so staple Eluveitie, I want to throw my hands up in despair.
 I could even predict what would happen next on the track.
 So, this is comfortable quality, but not anything that would necessarily draw me away from my mead.

-And truly, a lot of that material Eluveitie presents really lines up with the brand we grew to love – or hate – over the years.
+And truly, a lot of that material Eluveitie presents lines up with the brand we grew to love – or hate – over the years.
 One could of course argue – as a positive – that they follow their proper path to oblivion.
 Or – then again – that they lack this ability to innovate some and keep their content fresh.

+But then, some light at the end of the tunnel appears.
 A more consistent move to a hardier and more refined style does indeed become apparent after the first track.
 Right as of Deathwalker we get much more meat to the bone than was audible before.
 This is the kind of metal progression we searched for with Eluveitie – and for some years now.
-Some sort of raw power and amphibious metal juice right from the swamps of Cthulhu that we did not feel for a number of years now.
+Some sort of raw power and amphibious metal juice right from the swamps of Cthulhu that we did not feel for several years now.